kputrajaya/botc/files/tutorial.md

 ### Town Square

-If you click the **"Town Square"** button at the top-right corner, a link will be copied to your clipboard.
+If you click the **"Square"** button at the top-right corner, a link will be copied to your clipboard.
 You can **share this link** with the players, so they can access the town square.
 The town square will display the players' status _in sync_ with the Grimoire, plus some other useful information.

 <img src="tutorial_square.png" alt="Town Square" width="400">